Have You Suffered Anoxic Brain Injury in Louisiana?

 The Effects of Lack of Oxygen on the Brain

 The brain requires a constant flow of oxygen to maintain its normal function and keep delicate neural cells alive.
-When the brain is deprived of oxygen for four minutes or more, these neural cells begin to die rapidly in a process known as apoptosis.
+When the brain is oxygen-deprived for four minutes or more, these neural cells begin to die rapidly in a process known as apoptosis.
 Permanent damage can occur after five minutes of oxygen deprivation.

 Symptoms of mild anoxic brain injury may include: